Common Abusive Personality Traits of Narcissistic Personality Disorder

 - Learn how to defend yourself in a severe situation

 Common Forms of Abusive Traits due to NPD

-There are several different types of abuse – this can be anything from physical to psychological or even emotional.
+There are several different types of abuse – this can be anything from physical abuse to psychological or even emotional.
 People dealing with NPD may exhibit types of abuse to cope with their own mental state (or to make themselves feel better).
-Let’s take a look at some of the common forms of abuse when it comes to Narcissistic personality disorder:
+Let’s take a look at some of the common forms of abusive behavior when it comes to Narcissistic personality disorder:

-This may be one of the most frequent abusive traits of those with NPD.
+This may be one of the most frequent forms of domestic violence among those with NPD.
 During a relationship, they may treat their partner or others in an abusive way.
 This is used to prop a person’s self-image in the relationship or keep control.
-Verbal abuse can include the following: Bullying, belittling, criticizing, raging, sarcasm, demanding, threatening, shaming, and blaming (among others).
+A verbally abusive narcissistic individual can display the following behavior: Bullying, belittling, criticizing, raging, sarcasm, demanding, threatening, shaming, and blaming (among others).
 Over time these can take a toll on a person’s mind to the point where you don’t want to interact with them.

 Manipulation is a common trait for those struggling with narcissism.
 Oftentimes, those with NPD might take advantage of others to get what they want.
-While these acts might seem good-natured, there is most likely a hostile intent underneath.
+While these acts might seem good-natured, there is most likely a hostile intent underneath and unrealistic expectations.
 Acting in this manner helps reinforce the person’s idea of self-importance while granting what they desire.
 This can be extremely problematic in a relationship.